moodlebox/moodlebox.net/en/_kb: knowledge base/how-to-upgrade-the-moodlebox.md

  	<li>Type the following command in the terminal interface:
 <code>sudo apt-get update &amp;&amp; sudo apt-get upgrade -y</code>
 and confirm with Return.</li>
  	<li>This operation will take a couple of minutes.
-The duration depends on your Internet bandwidth and on the quality of your microSD card.</li>
+The duration depends on the number of the softwares to update, on your Internet bandwidth and on the quality of your microSD card.</li>
  	<li>At the end of the update process, type <code>exit</code>, and confirm with Return.</li>
 </ol>